All Episodes

 It's somewhat like the Nobel Prize.

-But she deserves it.
+Sometimes it's suspect, but she deserves it.

-Anne Appelbaum of the Washington Post, who writes extremely important columns and extremely important books, and this one is on a theme that touches my heart, my conscience, and my mind.
+And this one is on a theme that touches my heart, my conscience, and my mind.

-It's titled Gulag, a history.
+It's titled Gulag, a History.

-What do you think, Ann?
+What do you think, Anne?

 I think they can probably identify the name, and they've heard the term, not least because it's now used popularly.

-But I doubt very much that they have a mental image of what it was, that they can picture something or think of something, or even assign it to a particular part of history.
+But I doubt very much that they have a mental image of what it was, that they can picture something or think of something or even assign it to a particular part of history.

-Uh people have heard of it, but they're not exactly sure about it.
+People have heard of it, but they're not exactly sure about it.

-Uh uh I don't normally do this, but I'm going to ask you a question for which I only want an emotional answer.
+I don't normally do this, but I'm going to ask you a question for which I only want an emotional answer.

 Does that bother you?